akellermann97/dotfiles/README.md

 ##Potential Problems

 - Never been tested on Linux or Windows based Systems.
-- GUI font may cause trouble if run inside the terminal.
-- Colorscheme will look weird on Terminals that can only display 256 colors.
+- Colorscheme will look weird on Terminals that can only display 8 or 16 colors.

 ###Important Note